zekesiegman/4300-Project/README.md

     - 4: click on localhost link
  - for running later, only do runserver command (3)
  - if you make changes to the models page, you need to run 1 and 2 before 3 otherwise changes will not be saved
- - if you want to access the admin page, run the server and add /admin to the url
+ - if you want to access the admin page (access point for database), run the server and add /admin to the url
     - username: admin
     - password: admin